 So, the pumpkin wears a painted face (tries to make itself acceptable on the outside), but inside, it’s still full of yucky goo.
 Without removing the goo, there’s no room for the Gardener’s light, so the pumpkin cannot shine.

 Many people try to make themselves acceptable to God in their own way ( just like Adam and Eve in the Garden).
 They might go to church and act like Christians, and they might even believe in God.
 But unless they trust that Jesus paid the price for their sins, then the sin remains on the inside.
 They cannot become new creatures without allowing Christ to remove their sin.
 So, the light of Christ cannot be in them.
 (Read Eph.
-2:8-10) This pumpkin gospel lesson would work especially well with older children, perhaps even youth age.
+2:8-10) This alternate pumpkin gospel object lesson would work especially well with older children, perhaps even youth age.

 *This post makes use of affiliate links.
 For more information please visit the About page for Being Confident of This.
 Thank you for helping to support this blog!